xbot/omnifocus-plugins/README.md

 `Keyword template` is a string template, the matched results will be used to fill this template and then be used to search in flomo as a keyword.

 `Tag` is the name of a tag in Flomo, this option is optional, if set, it will be appended to the query URL to filter the results as an additional dimension.

+## Convert selected tasks to projects

+`convert-tasks-to-projects.omnijs`

+Convert selected tasks to projects and put them into the chosen folder or the end of the library.